Natalia Alexeievna (Wilhelmina of Hesse-Darmstadt): Journey to Russia and Marriage

 In October 1772, Catherine wrote to Nikita Ivanovich Panin:

 The Landgravine, thank God, has three more daughters for marriage; ask her to come here with all them; we will be very unhappy if we don't choose one of the three that are suitable for us.
 Let's look at them, and then decide.
 These daughters are: Amalie (aged 18); Wilhelmina (aged 17) and Louise (aged 15)...
 I don't particularly dwell on the praise lavished on the eldest of the princesses of Hesse by the King of Prussia, because I know how he chooses and what he needs, and the one he likes could hardly please us.
 According to him - the stupider, the better: I have seen and known those chosen by him.

-An anonymous portrait of Wilhelmine Louise of Hesse-Darmstadt, soon to be the Tsesarevna of Russia.

 Unable to decide which one was worthy, the Empress sent an invitation to Wilhelmina, her sisters and their mother to visit Russia.
 The three Princesses studied to perfect their French, worked on their dancing, practiced dropping deep curtseys, and completed their wardrobes.
 Their first stop was in Berlin where from there a flotilla of four ships, sent by Catherine, which took them to Russia.
 It was the Grand Duke Paul's best friend, young Andrei Razumovsky, who commanded the frigate that carried the young ladies and their mother.
 He was immediately captivated by these charming passengers, and was particularly taken with Wilhelmine.
 She was not insensible to the admiration of Andrei.

 The meeting of the Tsarevich with the Hessian princesses occurred in Gatchina on 15 June 1773.
 Paul chose Wilhelmina; she was very pretty, happy and exuberant, and the heir of the Russian throne was very delighted with her.
 Catherine wrote: